mo-kamal123/Hirespot/README.md

 React Router (Routing between pages)

+Tanstack Query (data handling)

-Tailwind CSS (Styling) / or CSS Modules (if you used it)
+Tailwind CSS (Styling)

 LocalStorage (for saving favorites)

 🧠 Lessons Learned
-How to fetch and handle API data in React.
+How to fetch and handle API data using react query.

 Working with React Router for client-side routing.